built-in method

 This non-terminal takes a closure and is processed by appending the two implicit grammar rule arguments to the arguments of the closure.
 This built-in non-terminal is interpreted as a private non-terminal and thus cannot be used as a message to an object.

 Using this non-terminal is recommended when calling a predicate whose last two arguments are the two implicit grammar rule arguments to avoid hard-coding assumptions about how grammar rules are compiled into clauses.
-Note that the compiler ensures zero overhead when using this non-terminal with a bound argument at compile time.
+Note that the compiler ensures zero overhead when using this non-terminal with a bound argument at compile-time.
 To call a predicate with a different argument order, use a lambda expression or define a predicate alias.
 For example:

 square -->